naharluna/Birds-Species-Classification/README.md

 # 🐦 Birds Species Classification - Capstone Project

 This repository contains the final capstone project for classifying bird species using deep learning.
-The project explores the use of a Convolutional Neural Network (CNN) for accurate multi-class image classification of various bird species.
+The project investigates the application of a Convolutional Neural Network (CNN) for precise multi-class image classification of diverse bird species.

 ---